comjdev/littlelens/source/suburbs/scoresby.md

 ## Serving Scoresby and nearby suburbs

-I am based in Melbourne’s eastern suburbs and regularly photograph at centres in Scoresby, [Ferntree Gully](/childcare-photography/ferntree-gully), Knox, Wantirna, Rowville and [Boronia](/childcare-photography/boronia).
+I am based in Melbourne’s eastern suburbs and regularly photograph at centres in Scoresby, [Ferntree Gully](/childcare-photography/ferntree-gully/), [Knoxfield](/childcare-photography/knoxfield/), [Wantirna](/childcare-photography/wantirna), [Rowville](/childcare-photography/rowville), [Bayswater](/childcare-photography/bayswater/) and [Boronia](/childcare-photography/boronia/).
 If you’re in the area and looking for a trusted childcare photographer — I’d love to hear from you!

-### Connect with your local Scoresby childcare photographer today!
+### Connect with your local Scoresby childcare photographer today

 If you're a childcare centre or kindergarten in **Scoresby** seeking a **childcare photographer** who specialises in capturing the fun and energy of outdoor play, I'd love to hear from you!
 Let's discuss how I can document the wonderful world of your little ones in **Scoresby**.